 It is healthy and improves the environment

-The way that ceiling fans ventilate is not at all harmful to health, compared with any air conditioner.
-Air conditioners generate air artificially and the environment they create is the main factor responsible for those summer colds that everyone hates.
+The way ceiling fans ventilate is not at all unhealthy compared to any air conditioner.
+Air conditioners generate air artificially, and the atmosphere they create is mainly responsible for those summer colds that everyone hates.

-Does not dry the environment
+Does not dry out the throat

 Keeps insects away